zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 When migrating to the cloud, instead of re-engineering the application to use SQS and SNS, we can use Amazon MQ.

+If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider **Amazon MQ**.

 ## 197 Docker Introduction

 Docker is a software development platform to deploy apps